-4. APPEAL PROCEDURE
+4. Appeal Procedure

-An employee who is aggrieved by the decision of a disciplinary action has the right to appeal in writing within 30 days from the date of service or posting of the letter communicating the decision of the Punishing Authority.

-The Appeal Authority is to consider the grounds of appeal set out in the letter of appeal and is required to conclude whether to dismiss the appeal or to allow the appeal by either:

-- a) reversing the finding of guilt; or - b) reducing the punishment.

-The Appeal Authority shall consider the appeal on the basis of the written submissions by the aggrieved employee and also after considering the report of the Domestic Inquiry and the grounds for the decision as made by the panel of the Domestic Inquiry.

-For the purpose of this Section, "Appeal Authority" shall refer to the officer of PETRONAS who has been given the authority to consider and decide on appeal as provided by the Human Resource Management Limits of Authority.
+- 4.1 An employee who is aggrieved by the decision of a disciplinary action has the right to appeal in writing within thirty (30) days from the date of service or posting of the letter communicating the decision of the Punishing Authority. - 4.2 The Appeal Authority is to consider the grounds of appeal set out in the letter of appeal and is required to conclude whether to dismiss the appeal or to allow the appeal by either: - a) reversing the finding of guilt; or - b) reducing the punishment. - 4.3 The Appeal Authority shall consider the appeal on the basis of the written submissions by the aggrieved employee and also after considering the report of the Domestic Inquiry and the grounds for the decision as made by the panel of the Domestic Inquiry. - 4.4 For the purpose of this Section, "Appeal Authority" shall refer to the officer of PETRONAS who has been given the authority to consider and decide on appeal as provided by the Human Resource Management Limits of Authority.

+F. Conflicts

+In the event that any of the policies in this Country Supplement and the CoBE shall be inconsistent, ambiguous and contradict with one another, the policies of this Country Supplement shall prevail.